saeyslab/nichenetr/README.md

 -   inferring potential signaling paths between ligands and target genes of interest

-nichenetr was tested on both Windows and Linux (R version 3.6.0 and higher)
+nichenetr was tested on both Windows and Linux (R version 3.6.0)

 Installation of nichenetr
 -------------------------